radiant/radiant-clipped-extension/README.md

 The Radiant assets extension adds a variety of new tags.
 The basic tag is the
 <code><r:asset /></code> tag, which can be used either alone or as a double
 tag.
 This tag requires the "name" attribute, which references the asset.
-If you use the drag and drop from the asset bucket, this name will be added for you.
 The <code><r:asset /></code> tag can be combined with other tags for a variety of uses:

     <r:asset:image name="image.png" />  #=>  <img src="/path/to/image.png" />